Welcome to the

 In doing so, DEN builds directly on the University of Westminster’s 2023–29 strategy, linking classroom learning with real-world impact and fostering the skills, values, and experiences students need to become global citizens and leaders for a sustainable future.

-Leadership & Support
+Leadership & Support:

+DEN is proudly supported by the University of Westminster.
 Our mission—to empower students through global citizenship, sustainability, and intercultural collaboration—is endorsed by university leaders who recognise DEN’s transformative role in education.

 Professor Peter Bonfield

-(Vice-Chancellor & President, University of Westminster)
+Vice-Chancellor & President, University of Westminster

 “You [DEN] are an inspiration to us all—part of a compassionate, progressive and responsible movement of young people helping to overcome injustices and make the world a better place.”